-Contact the person listed below for further information.
+Contact the person listed below for further information [or call at].
 NOTE: You'll get this notice each year.
 You will also get it before the next period you can join a Medicare drug plan, and if this coverage through changes.
 You also may request a copy of this notice at any time.